-Moon, a Republican, was the representative for Pennsylvania's 4th congressional district from 1907 to 1913.
+Moon was the representative for Pennsylvania’s 4th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, Moon missed 626 of 996 roll call votes, which is 62.9%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1903-Apr 1904||49||27||55.1%||89th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.